Got knowledge management challenges?

 If your customer service agents are accustomed to a knowledge management tool that’s clunky or unreliable, they are probably using tacit knowledge (that is, information in their head) over explicit knowledge (aka, information available for sharing).

-Having everyone use the same knowledge contribution platform will help avoid this issue, but you’ll need to help users trust that your new system is the quickest way to find relevant, up to date information.
+Having streamlined collaboration where everyone uses the same knowledge contribution platform will help achieve this goal, but you’ll need to help users understand that your new system is the quickest way to find relevant, up-to-date information.

-And if the information can’t be found, make it easy for users to create and index new articles for the knowledge base.
+And if the information can’t be found, its vital to make it easy for users to create and index new articles for the knowledge base.
 Search isn’t a magic wand for badly structured source data.
-But with good tools and smart strategy, this problem can be overcome.
+But with good tools and smart strategy, the problem of outdated or unfindable information can be overcome.
 AI-powered search is your hero here.
-Prioritize bridging knowledge gap issues by serving the right information at the right time, and both your customer support team and your customers will have better experiences.
+Prioritize bridging knowledge gap issues by serving the right information at the right time with tools like generative AI, and both your customer support team and your customers will have better experiences.

 Bringing It All Together

-Knowledge is an organizational problem, not a departmental one.
-Keep your eye on the four pillars of knowledge management: corporate culture, people, process, and technology.
+Making valuable knowledge accessible is an organizational problem, not a departmental one.
+Keep your eye on the four pillars of knowledge management: organizational culture, people, process, and technology.

 Focus on creating a search experience that works for customers and users, and deploy it everywhere for a seamless experience.
 They’ll be thrilled by your new, fast, and relevant search tool.